ryjen/scheduling-algos/scheduling/README.md

 For example, if process A has a service time of 9 and process B has a service time of 3 then the total service time is 12.

 A random number betweeen 0 and 99 generates the winning ticket.
-The processes are sorted based on number of tickets.

 If there are more processes than max tickets then only the first max tickets will be considered.